czw1296924847/EQ-Web/README.md

 }
 ```
 and click the $\text{\color{blue}{POST}}$ button, the model starts training <br>
-After a period of time (possibly a long time, based on the amount of data and model parameters), you should see views like <br>
+After a period of time (maybe a long time for model training), you should see <br>
 ![image](https://github.com/czw1296924847/EQ-Web/blob/main/image/train_after.png)<br>

-You can view the model training process in the background <br>
+You can view the model training process in background system <br>
 ![image](https://github.com/czw1296924847/EQ-Web/blob/main/image/train_process.png)

 ### 5. Testing Model